plantar fasciitis. Learn how to prevent and treat this inflammation of the foot20 September 2022

 La Plantar fascia it is stretch fabric band which runs from the calcaneus (the heel) to the metatarsal area (under the fingers).
 The inflammation of said structure, is what we know as Plantar fasciitis.

 La Plantar fascia It has a great biomechanical function to walk.
 Along with other foot structures, it is responsible for:

 - Absorb and return energy It occurs when the foot hits the ground.

 - Protect the metatarsals, avoiding excessive dorsiflexion of the fingers.

-Plantar fasciitis, or inflammation of the fascia, is a fairly frecuente in the sports population (runners, athletes, soccer players, etc.), although it can also appear from the 45 years. en people who do not practice sports.
+Plantar fasciitis is a fairly frecuente in the sports population (runners, athletes, soccer players, etc.).
+It can also appear from 45 years. en people who do not practice sports.

 Some studies state that around 10% of the population may suffer from it at some point in life.

 IS PLANTAR FASCIITIS MORE COMMON IN MEN OR WOMEN?

 among the population not athlete, is more common in women, while in the population sportsman That one percentage is equal.

 Here at the of there is a direct relationship between Plantar fasciitis and shortening of the posterior leg muscles.
 The greater the shortening, the more chances of generating plantar fasciitis.
 One of the causes that more shortening of the posterior chain produces in a woman is the continued use of heeled shoes.
 That is why it is very important, especially for young women, alternate high-heeled shoes with much flatter shoes to prevent the leg muscles from "getting used" to the height of the heel and shortening.